korayleigh/t3a2-a/user_stories/User Stories - Extras.md

 ## Notifications / emails

 - As a customer, i want to know my bookings is confirmed, so i have something concrete to fall back on if there is a problem
+- As a customer, i want confirmation of my order after payment, so that i have a record of what i ordered.

 ## Live messaging / support

-- As a customer, i want to contact the restaurant in real time, and inform them of my problem
+- As a customer, i want to contact the restaurant in real time, and inform them of my problem.
 - As a manager, i want to be contactable by customers, so that i can resolve problems as soon as possible.

 ## Promotions